 Author: Dr. Joseph Scarpuzzi, ND – Naturopathic Doctor, Clinic Director, Body Blu

-Reviewed by: Dr. Jordan Scott, ND – Naturopathic Doctor
+Reviewed by: Dr. Gayl Hyde, ND – Naturopathic Doctor

 Unlike many other vitamins, B12 has an incredibly complex absorption process that can be disrupted at multiple points.
 When we talk about “absorption blockers,” we’re referring to substances that can interfere with this delicate process, preventing your body from getting the B12 it needs even when you’re consuming adequate amounts [1].
 The interference can happen in several ways: by reducing stomach acid production, damaging the intestinal lining, competing for absorption sites, or directly inactivating the vitamin itself.
 Let’s explore the most common culprits that might contribute to vitamin B12 deficiency.